How to Add Layer 3 Switch in GNS3

 Step 18

-Now, to test the Switch, execute the show vlan-switch command in the CLI command interface.
+To check the Switch, type the show vlan-switch command in the command interface (CLI).

-Configure the switch by executing the following commands.
+Set up the Switch by typing in the following commands.

 ESW1# conf t